tttardigrado/hsfuck/README.md

 * `+` increment the value of the current cell
 * `-` decrement the value of the current cell
 * `»` right shift the value of the current cell
 * `«` left shift the value of the current cell
 * `>` move the tape one cell to the right
 * `<` move the tape one cell to the left
-* `.` print the value of the current cell
+* `.` print the value of the current cell as ASCII
-* `,` read the value of an ASCII character from stain to the current cell
+* `,` read the value of an ASCII character from stdin to the current cell
+* `:` print the value of the current cell as an integer
+* `;` read an integer from stdin to the current cell
 * `[c]` execute `c` while the value of the cell is not zero
 * `#` print debug information